sjproctor/rails_challenges/active-record-associations.md

-# Active Record Associations: Banking Challenge
+# Active Record Associations Challenge
+Updated: June 2021

 ### Setup
 - Create a new rails application and database